HiteshM2107/RAG-Playground/README.md

 If notebook cells fail to run:

-- verify that the selected kernel is `YT RAG`
+- verify that the selected kernel is `RAG-Playground`
 - restart the kernel
 - reload the VS Code window if the notebook gets stuck connecting
 - confirm dependencies were installed successfully